LDFranck/SHA-256/README.md

 # Custom ASIC Design for SHA-256

-This work presents a custom ASIC hardware accelerator for the SHA-256 algorithm entirely created using open-source electronic design automation tools.
-The integrated circuit was synthesized in SkyWater Foundries’ SKY130 130nm process technology through OpenLANE automated RTL to GDSII flow.
-The proposed final design is compatible with 32-bit microcontrollers, has a total area of 104,585µm², and operates at a maximum clock frequency of 97.89MHz.
+A custom ASIC hardware accelerator for the SHA-256 algorithm entirely created using open-source electronic design automation tools.
+The IC was synthesized in SkyWater Foundries’ SKY130 130nm process technology through OpenLANE automated RTL to GDSII flow.
+The final design is compatible with 32-bit microcontrollers, has a total area of 104,585µm², and operates at a maximum clock frequency of 97.89MHz.

 <p align="center">
 <img src="https://github.com/LDFranck/SHA-256/blob/main/exploratory/final_run/layout.png?raw=true"/>